Hawk-Zhou/synology_uploader/README.md

 # synology_uploader
-stupid synology photos OOM all the time
+stupid synology photos OOMs all the time